dotnet/android/Documentation/guides/OneDotNet.md

-# .NET 6 and Xamarin.Android
+# .NET for Android

 _NOTE: this document is very likely to change, as the requirements for .NET 6 are better understood._

-A .NET 6 project for a Xamarin.Android application will look something
+A .NET 6 project for a .NET for Android application will look something
 like:

 ```xml